aleveille/octant-dashboard-turnkey/README.md

 ```

 Here's a sample `myValues.yaml` file compatible with [External DNS](https://github.com/kubernetes-sigs/external-dns), [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/)
 and that assumes you are terminating SSL somewhere upstream.
+By default, this chart will have Octant listens on port `8000` (service & pod).

 ```
 keycloakGatekeeper: